-What is the difference between DSLR and web cameras?
+What is the difference between DSLR and webcams?

 Before we dive into how to use a DSLR camera as a webcam, you should know the difference between the two.
 DSLR stands for “digital single-lens reflex,” and it’s a common type of digital camera.
-It combines the mechanisms of a single-lens reflex camera with a digital imaging sensor.
+It’s meant to capture photos and videos without having to be connected to a computer, unlike a webcam.

 Although webcams are smaller and less powerful than DSLR cameras, they are less expensive.
 DSLR cameras also must be recharged when their batteries die down, whereas webcams are powered by the laptop or computer they’re plugged or built into.